Sergio Tejera: Club career

 In the last days of the 2009 January transfer window, Chelsea agreed to loan Tejera to RCD Mallorca in his country.
 On 24 July, the Balearic Islands side exercised their buying option on the player and signed him to a four-year contract.

 Tejera spent the vast majority of his first seasons with Mallorca with the B team in the Segunda División B. On 7 November 2010, he made his first-team – and La Liga – debut, playing 11 minutes in a 3–2 away loss against Real Zaragoza.

 In the summer of 2012, Tejera returned to Espanyol as Javi Márquez moved in the opposite direction.
-He scored his first goal in the top flight on 2 September, his team's second in a 3–2 defeat at Levante UD.
+He scored his only goal in the top flight on 2 September, his team's second in a 3–2 defeat at Levante UD.

 On 29 January 2014, after receiving no playing time during the campaign, Tejera was loaned to Deportivo Alavés until June.
 On 4 August, the move was extended for one year.

 Tejera terminated his contract with Espanyol on 8 July 2015, and moved to neighbouring Gimnàstic de Tarragona hours later.
 On 11 June 2018, he signed a two-year deal with Segunda División club Real Oviedo.

 On 2 July 2021, free agent Tejera agreed to a two-year contract with FC Cartagena, still in the second tier.
-He moved abroad again in January 2023, joining Anorthosis Famagusta F.C. of the Cypriot First Division until June 2024.
+He moved abroad again in January 2023, joining Anorthosis Famagusta FC of the Cypriot First Division until June 2024.

+On 24 May 2024, Tejera signed a one-year deal with APOEL FC of the same country and league.